 Ideally, your run for senate will be successful, and you’ll transition from campaigning to working as a Senator.
 But should you lose, don’t be discouraged!
 Losing has always been a major part of the campaigning process.
 Even seasoned politicians lose campaigns from time to time.

-Joe Biden, as a key example, ran for president three times before winning his 2020 presidential campaign.
+Joe Biden, for example, ran for president three times before winning his 2020 presidential campaign.

-Bernie Sanders has also lost many elections, including 2 senate elections, 3 gubernatorial, 4 house, and 2 presidential primary elections.
+Bernie Sanders has also lost many elections, including two senate elections, three gubernatorial, four house, and two presidential primary elections.
 In 2000, he lost the Democratic primary for a seat in the House of Representatives and then won the general election by running as an independent.
 He repeated this same pattern in 2004 by running as a progressive.

-Despite losing elections for these specific offices, he has served in the House and Senate for a combined 30+ years and was the mayor of Burlington, Vermont, for 6 years.
+Despite losing elections for these specific offices, he has served in the House and Senate for a combined 30+ years and was the mayor of Burlington, Vermont, for six years.

 Off to the Senate Races